Neeraja61194/shopping-cart/Readme.md

-This is a shopping cart website

-Using NodeJS, Express, Pug and MongoDB
+A basic shopping cart website created using NodeJS, Express, Pug and MongoDB.